chef/automate/components/docs-chef-io/content/automate/ha.md

 ## Chef Automate High Availability (HA)

 The Chef Automate HA equates to reliability, intending to increase functionality, efficiency, and productivity.
-HA is built on the following three characteristics, **Redundancy**, **Monitoring**, and **Failover**.
+HA is built on the following characteristics, **Redundancy**, and **Failover**.
 The Chef Automate HA architecture is an approach to defining the components, modules, or implementation of services of a system that ensures optimal operational performance, even at times of high loads.
-It aids in addressing three major issues, server failure, zone failure, and cloud failure.
-It also allows you to automate and test everything in your network.
+It aids in addressing major issues, service failure, and zone failure.